GEIGEIGEIST/TOTEM/docs/buildguide.md

 ## TRRS JACKS (optional)

 > **Warning**
-> You don't need the TRRS jacks for running the KLOR with ZMK.
+> You don't need the TRRS jacks for running the TOTEM with ZMK.
 Actually you can damage your board when connecting it through TRRS, while also connected to a battery.

 Install the TRRS jack on the bottom side of the PCB.
 The place where you should insert it is marked with a white line.
 You may want to use some masking tape to hold it in place, since you need to solder it on the bottom.